lucasalvarezlacasa/AzureResourceHealthAPI/README.md

 ![alt text](https://github.com/lucasalvarezlacasa/AzureResourceHealthAPI/blob/master/ReadmeIMGs/img9.png)

-Now you should be good to go, run the application and you will retrieve a detail with the subscription information.
+Now you should be good to go, run the application and you will retrieve a list with the resources of the subscription that are using Resource Health as together with their status.

 Thanks everybody!